-Basically, you just don’t feel good enough especially when you have just yelled at your children AGAIN!
+Basically, you just don’t feel good enough especially when you have just yelled at your children AGAIN for the 60th time.

 It’s normal to sometimes feel inadequate as a mom.
 It’s normal to want to crawl back into bed and start again.
 It’s normal and you are normal.

 What you have to remember is that we all have days like this.
 None of us are perfect at being a mom.